chkp-sgrimes/Check-Point-dynamic-objects/README.md

 5. If you would like to make objects available locally, install flask "pip install Flask"
 6. Revise the hostname or IP address, account and password in cpclient.py
 7. run the add_objects.py, del_objects.py, or show_objects.py mods with "python add_objects.py"
+The first time any mod is run you'll need to provide a "y" so that the SDK can create the fingerprints.txt file.